 Responses to Known Concerns

-We have spent a great deal of time providing science, facts, and transparency to the community in regards to our proposed oyster farm.
+We have spent a great deal of time providing science, facts, and transparency to the community in regards to our proposed oyster farm in Antigonish Harbour.
 We have met with hundreds of local residents, have been providing nursery tours, have hosted two public meetings, established an arms-length Community Liason Committee, have posted in-depth responses to any known concerns, and more.
 You can also read our application which is publicly viewable on the NSDFA website.

 All the concerns that we’re aware of have been publicly responded to here.
 If a new concern is expressed to us we will post that concern and response as well.